Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ```

 If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.
-Restart the Alluxio servers to active new configuration changes.
+Restart the Alluxio servers to activate new configuration changes.

 You can send a HTTP request to `/metrics/prometheus/` of the Alluxio leading master or workers to get a snapshot of metrics in Prometheus format.